-toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.
+rxjs toPromise method is a method from Rxjs library, It is used to convert an observable to a promise.

-The toPromise method subscribe to observable and retrun the last emitted value of that observable.
+The toPromise method subscribes to the observable and returns the last emitted value of that observable.

 Let’s Understand toPromise Functionality with the example code